Creative Cigar Box Guitar: Cheap 11-Step Instrument

 Sound Holes

-There’s one final task before you can put everything together – you need to make some sound holes.
-There are no strict guidelines for number or placement – there are plenty of theories and arguments online as to the perfect placement and number, but at least one sound hole is a must, otherwise your guitar will sound muted and dull.
+There’s one final task before you can put your cigar box guitar together – you need to make some sound holes.
+There are no strict guidelines for number or placement – there are plenty of theories and arguments online as to the perfect placement and number, but at least one sound hole is a must, otherwise your cigar box guitar will sound muted and dull.
 You can cut traditional F holes or simply drill a few holes around the periphery of the guitar.
 If you want to protect your guitar from extra wear and tear and make it look good to boot, some ventilation grommets or brass bushings work a treat.

 Sound Holes